Does hydrochlorothiazide cause bone loss

 • Family history: Having a family history of osteoporosis or fractures can also increase the risk of developing the condition.

-See also Does hydrochlorothiazide cause insomnia
+See also Olmesartan medoxomil hydrochlorothiazide

 It is important to discuss any concerns about bone health and the use of HCTZ with a healthcare professional.
 They can provide personalized advice and recommend appropriate interventions to reduce the risk of bone loss and fractures.